oneapi-src/SYCLomatic/README.md

 ```

 ### Verify the Installation
-Before running SYCLomatic, it is important to verify that dpct/c2s(SYCLomatic binary) can be found in terminal.
+Before running SYCLomatic, it is important to verify that dpct/c2s(SYCLomatic binary) is installed correctly and PATH is set properly.

-To do this, you need run the following command and get correct output.
+To do this, try running the following command and checking if dpct is available after the installation.
 ```
-dpct --version
+c2s --version
 ```
-Note: Ensure the PATH and CPATH are set correctly.
+Note: If c2s cannot be found, please check the setup of PATH.

 ## Run SYCLomatic
 ### Run c2s command